ChenhongyiYang/QueryDet-PyTorch/README.md

 d.
 Install the detectron2 toolkit following [here](https://github.com/facebookresearch/detectron2), note that we build our approach based on version 0.2.1.
 Note you may follow the instructions to set COCO configs

-d.
+e.
+Install the Detectron2_Backbone for usage of MobileNet, ShuffleNet, etc. Plese follow [here](https://github.com/sxhxliang/detectron2_backbone)

+f.
 Clone our repository and have fun with it!

 ## Usage